 Following their triumphant reunion in 2009, ULTRAVOX returned for a second leg with an expanded setlist.
-The line-up of Warren Cann, Chris Cross, Billy Currie and Midge Ure were much more relaxed on this occasion and with a stripped down lightshow, it was all about the music.
-Highlights included an even more Kraftwerkian rendition of ‘Mr X’ and ‘I Remember (Death In the Afternoon)’ where Currie opted to do the closing piano motif one-handed.
-Meanwhile, the effervescent quadruple drum action climax to ‘The Voice’ made its magnificent presence felt again.
+The line-up of Warren Cann, Chris Cross, Billy Currie and Midge Ure were much more relaxed and with a stripped down lightshow, it was all about the music.
+Highlights included an even more Kraftwerkian rendition of ‘Mr X’, ‘I Remember (Death In the Afternoon)’ where Currie opted to do the closing piano motif one-handed and the effervescent quadruple drum action climax to ‘The Voice’.

 EMILIE SIMON at The Jazz Café (2010)

-French electro songstress EMILIE SIMON is an embodiment of the truly independent female artist like KATE BUSH or a BJORK.
+French songstress EMILIE SIMON is an embodiment of the truly independent female artist.
 And as in the PET SHOP BOYS song ‘Opportunities’, she really did study at the Sorbonne.
 Her one woman performance at The Jazz Café showcased her range of musical devices such as a Yamaha Tenorion, an amazing ‘effects’ gauntlet and a futuristic Casio guitar synth alongside her faithful keyboards.
-The brilliant avant pop of ‘Dreamland’ wonderfully highlighted not just her inventive use of electronics but also her frisky feline voice.
+The brilliant avant pop of ‘Dreamland’ wonderfully highlighted her inventive use of electronics.

 MARINA & THE DIAMONDS at The Roundhouse (2010)

 With some eccentric Fe-Mael intuition, Marina Diamandis was possibly the nearest thing to SPARKS meeting LENE LOVICH.
-She arrived on the stage of The Roundhouse to rapturous applause like Aphrodite, the Olympian Goddess of Love and Beauty, all dressed up to the nines in a most elegant full length black gown.
-Fabulously quirky songs like ‘I Am Not A Robot’, ‘Oh No!’ and her attack on WAG culture ‘Girls’ showed that while she was a star in the making, she was no poppet.
+She arrived on the stage like Aphrodite, the Olympian Goddess of Love and Beauty, all dressed up to the nines in a most elegant full length black gown.
+Fabulously quirky songs like ‘I Am Not A Robot’, ‘Oh No!’ and her attack on WAG culture ‘Girls’ showed she was no poppet.
 ‘Shampain’ and the so far unreleased ‘Jealousy’ proved she could do classic synthpop too.

 GOLDFRAPP at Hammersmith Apollo (2010)

-On a cold Autumn evening in a packed Hammersmith Apollo, something unusual was happening; Alison Goldfrapp was having fun!
+On a cold Autumn evening, something unusual was happening; Alison Goldfrapp was having fun!
 It was if the thigh booted ice queen of yore had melted and turned into Olivia Newton-John.
-Uptempo material from the ‘Head First’ album dominated the middle part of this show and was tailor made for the dynamics of live performance.
+The ‘Head First’ album dominated the middle part of this show and was tailor made for the dynamics of live performance.
 The bouncy FM synth rock numbers ‘Alive’, ‘Believer ‘and ‘Rocket’ had that punch the air feeling and sat well alongside the Schaffel stomps of ‘Ooh La La’, ‘Train’ and ‘Strict Machine’.

 A-HA at Wembley Arena (2010)